 - Completion of the Free Application for Federal Student Aid (FAFSA) is required.
-The Federal School Code for WCC is 002328. - Applicant must be a citizen of the United States or an eligible noncitizen. - Applicants must have at least a 2.0 cumulative grade point average in classes relevant to the applicant's area of study.
+Do it at least 3 weeks before the scholarship deadline.
+The Federal School Code for WCC is 002328. - Applicant must be a citizen of the United States or an eligible noncitizen, such as a permanent resident alien, or someone who has been granted asylum or refugee status by the United States government.
+Persons who are in the United States holding a non-immigrant visa are not eligible. - Applicants must have at least a 2.0 cumulative grade point average in classes relevant to the applicant's area of study.
 Applicants with less than a 2.0 may also be considered, but only with a recommendation from Counseling.
-If applicant is a new student, please ask instructor to forward interim grades or submit high school transcripts. - Applicant must attach one recommendation from instructors/counselors/ employers or a professional who can address your ability to succeed in an academic environment. - Applicant must attach a typed personal statement of your academic and career goals.
-Please include (in brief) why you should receive a scholarship (150 words maximum).
+Applicants who are new students should submit interim grades or high school transcripts. - Applicant must attach one letter of recommendation from an instructor/counselor/employer or a professional who can address applicant's ability to succeed in an academic environment. - Applicant must attach a typed personal statement of academic and career goals, which should include a brief statement about why the applicant should receive a scholarship (150 words maximum).